 Expanding GPS Mapping Resources for Community Development

 The GPS Mapping and Environmental Education project is a community partnership-based teaching project intended to provide students at the University of Pittsburgh at Bradford with applied learning experiences to create an environmental education application for smart phones.
-During the fall 2013 ATP term, a team of Pitt-Bradford faculty and students, in collaboration with the Allegheny National Forest Visitors Bureau, the Bradford Area Chamber of Commerce, the McKean County Conservation District, and faculty in the Bradford Area School District, will build a free-for-use trail "app" to provide self-guided, multi-media environmental trail tours for the general public and coordinate-based, STEM-specific hands-on lesson plans for area schools for use on the four-mile Richard McDowell Trail in Bradford, Pennsylvania.
+During the fall 2013 ATP term, a team of Pitt-Bradford faculty and students, in collaboration with the Allegheny National Forest Visitors Bureau, the Bradford Area Chamber of Commerce, the McKean County Conservation District, and faculty in the Bradford Area School District, built a free-for-use trail "app" to provide self-guided, multi-media environmental trail tours for the general public and coordinate-based, STEM-specific hands-on lesson plans for area schools for use on the four-mile Richard McDowell Trail in Bradford, Pennsylvania.
 This proposal builds on the 2012 ATP project by expanding the mapping process (which focused on McKean County) to Bradford.

 Dr. William Schumann